cosmos/cosmos-sdk/x/staking/README.md

   before their tokens are moved to their accounts from the `BondedPool`.

 :::warning
-Tombstoning is permanent, once tombstoned a validators consensus key can not be reused within the chain where the tombstoning happened.
+Tombstoning is permanent, once tombstoned a validator's consensus key can not be reused within the chain where the tombstoning happened.
 :::

 Validators objects should be primarily stored and accessed by the